Shreettam/dev-demo/README.md

 # dev-demo
-This is a demo for practice
+This is a demo for practice.